-How Are Tax Deductions Restricted for Mortgage Refinancing?
+Tax Deductions for Interest on a Mortgage Refinancing

 Mortgage Refinancing Rules for Tax Deductions

-When borrowers use the excess for any other purposes, another set of rules prohibits deductions for payments of interest on "consumer loans."
-This wide-ranging category includes credit card bills, auto loans, medical expenses and other personal debts such as overdue federal and state income taxes.
-There is, though, a limited exception for interest on student loans, one of those "above-the-line" subtractions to arrive at adjusted gross income, the amount on the last line of the first page of the 1040 form.
+When borrowers use the excess amount for any purpose other than buying, building, or improving a home, another set of rules prohibits deductions for payments of interest on "consumer loans."
+This wide-ranging category includes credit card bills, auto loans, medical expenses, and other personal debts such as overdue federal and state income taxes.
+There is, though, a limited exception for interest on student loans, depending on your income.

-But most borrowers are able to sidestep these restrictions on deductions for consumer interest, thanks to the rules for home equity loans.
-Those rules allow them to deduct the entire interest as long as the amount in excess of the existing mortgage plus all other home equity loans do not exceed $100,000, dropping to $50,000 for married couples filing separate returns.
-It makes no difference how borrowers use the proceeds.
+Most borrowers were previously able to sidestep these restrictions on deductions for consumer interest, thanks to the rules for home equity loans.
+Those rules allowed them to deduct all the interest as long as the amount in excess of the existing mortgage plus all other home equity loans did not exceed $100,000, or $50,000 each for married couples filing separate returns.

-Mortgage Refinancing Tax Deductions for Taxpayers Subject to AMT
+Deductions for Taxpayers Subject to the Alternative Minimum Tax

-Yet another restriction applies to the steadily growing number of borrowers burdened by the AMT (alternative minimum tax).
-The AMT allows deductions for interest payments on home acquisition loans of up to $1,000,000.
-But AMT rules deny any deductions for interest on home equity loans for first or second homes, unless the loan proceeds are used to buy, build, or substantially improve the dwellings; one reason why advertisements for home equity loans frequently finesse the troublesome question of tax deductibility.
+Yet another restriction applies to borrowers burdened by the alternative minimum tax, or AMT.
+The AMT still allows deductions for interest payments on home acquisition loans but denies a deduction for interest on home equity loans for first or second homes unless the loan proceeds are used to buy, build, or substantially improve the dwellings.